 Endgame Mastery is where the major part of improvement hides.
 Grandmasters know that.
 Titled players know that.
-They also have a few tricks up their sleeve that allows them to play endgames near-perfectly with minimum memorization.
+They also have a few tricks up their sleeve that allow them to play endgames near-perfectly with minimum memorization.

 When club players think of improvement they always talk about tactics, openings, and possibly game analysis.
-Those are no doubt important factors, however, one very important part of chess is often being neglected.
+Those are no doubt important factors, however, one very important part of chess is often neglected.
 I think you know what I’m talking about…

 This is how it’s done.